Rising groundwater in the Lower Burdekin

 What we have done so far

-In 2017, the Queensland Government commenced a working partnership with local water users and Sunwater to develop a coordinated response to this issues with a discussion paper that was released for public consultation.
+In 2017, the Queensland Government commenced a working partnership with local water users and Sunwater to develop a coordinated response to these issues with a discussion paper that was released for public consultation (PDF, 1.6MB).

 Since then, the department has undertaken a social and economic assessment, groundwater modelling and water quality sampling to better understand the issues and the impacts on industry and the environment.